 But these things go down very well on Instagram.
 Maybe you have us confused with somebody else?

 You’re having a laugh maybe?
 Me, idle?
 I’m the most high energy person I know.
 You have to tie me down to stop me being busy, but again, you don’t know that.
 Because you may think you have a window on our lifestyle, but actually you don’t.

-Nope, nobody idle here.
-Every waking second is spent in work, getting by, exploring, enjoying, exercise, researching, child management and nurturing and all the regular things that make up a life.
+Nope, nobody idles here.
+Every waking second is spent in work, getting by, exploring, enjoying, exercise, learning, researching, child management and nurturing, and all the regular things that make up a life.
 That’s a big fat nope to idle.
 I’m not a believer in the un-busy movement.

 On the Pursuit of Pleasure, The Other Aspect of a Self Indulgent Lifestyle

 I’ll pursue pleasure till I’m blue in the face.
 Surely you (anonymous commentator) do too?
 Or have you given up on life?